ohstany/lol/README.md

 ## Requirements

 You must use `"node": ">=8.0.0"`.
 Works on both Windows and Unix systems.
+Modern browser.

 ## Installation & development deployment